wzWang1991/TCP-Protocol-implementation/README.md

 	Test case:
 		Transmit a file with proxy.
 The size of file should not be too small(50-100KB is fine).
-		Set a proper window size.
+		Set a proper window size(10 is fine).
 		Set the proxy with -L 50.
 		Transmit the file, and check the log on sender.
-		You can find when it receives 3 duplicate ACK, it will directly send a packet with sequence number equal to duplicate ACK number+1.
+		You can find when it receives 3 duplicate ACK, it will directly send a packet with sequence number equal to duplicate ACK number.

-		However, sending a packet will cost some time.
-So sometimes you will see this packet after 4 or 5 duplicate ACK numbers.
-It is because when you are sending a packet, new ack arrives and it's shown in log.
+- Implementation of TCP ACK Generation Recommendation(RFC 5681)

-- Delayed ACK(RFC 5681)
+	- Delayed ACK(Only when window size>1)

- 	Page 247 of text book.
  		Wait up to 20ms for arrival of another in-order segment.
 The default value of timeout is 500ms.
 But in this case, I set it to 10ms.
- 	Test cases:
+	 	Test case:
 	 		You should choose a proper window size(10 is fine).
+	 		You can set loss rate, out-of-order rate, bit-error rate to zero in this case.
 	 		You can transmit a big file and observe the log of receiver.
- 		You can find that the receiver will not send an ACK for the arrival of in-order segment with expected sequence number.
-It will only send an ACK when it doesn't receive another in-order segment in 20ms or when other cases(on page 247) happen.
+	 		You will find that the receiver will not send an ACK for the arrival of in-order segment with expected sequence number.
+It will send an ACK when it receives another in-order packet and there may be duplicate ACK depends on what packet sequence number it received.

+	- Duplicate ACK
+		Arrival of out-of-order segment with higher-than-expected sequence leads to sending send duplicate ACK immediately, indicating sequence number of next number.
+		Test case:
+			You should choose a proper window size(10 is fine).
+	 		Set the proxy with -L 20 -O 20.
+	 		You can transmit a big file and observe the log of receiver.
+	 		When receiver receives a packet with a sequence number which makes a gap in its buffer, it will send duplicate ACK.
+For example, if receiver is expecting sequence number 2, and its buffer includes packet with sequence number 3,4, when it receives a packet with sequence number 6, there is a gap in the buffer.
+So at this time, it will send duplicate ACK to sender.

 -------------------------------------------------------------------------

 ## Implemention Details

 - Calculation of RTT and Timeout

-	I have to say, adding delayed ACK and cumulate ACK makes it difficult to estimate the RTT.
-I haven't found a way to sample RTT, so I just make it as simple one.

 	The default value of estimated RTT and devRTT is 100ms and 25ms.